gtk-rs/rustdoc-comments/gdk/vendor.md

 - A RGBA color in the form “rgba(r,g,b,a)”

 Where “r”, “g”, “b” and “a” are respectively the red, green, blue and alpha color values.
-In the last two cases, r g and b are either integers in the range 0 to 255 or percentage values in the range 0% to 100%, and a is a floating point value in the range 0 to 1.
+In the last two cases, “r”, “g”, and “b” are either integers in the range 0 to 255 or percentage values in the range 0% to 100%, and a is a floating point value in the range 0 to 1.
 ## `spec`